kubestellar/kubestellar/docs/poc2023q1/outline.md

 includes the following things.

 - An APIExport of the edge API group.
-- The edge controllers: scheduler, placement translator, bootstrapper, mailbox controller, and status sumarizer.
+- The edge controllers: scheduler, placement translator, mailbox controller, and status sumarizer.

 ## Workload Management workspaces